awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 VPC not defined 400

 To solve this problem, you must create a new Automation document that includes the subnet ID\.
 Copy a sample document below that includes the subnet ID parameter and create a new document\.
-For information about creating a document, see [Patch a Windows AMI](automation-createdoc.md)\.

 **AWS\-UpdateLinuxAmi**